marco-willi/camera-trap-classifier/docs/trained_models.md

 # Trained Models

 The following trained models are available for downloading.
-Both models were trained on AWS using a p3.xlarge instance and Docker as described here [AWS example](../docs/Docker_GPU.md).
-Apply the models as described here [Model Application](../README.md#5-model-use).
+The models were trained on AWS using a p3.2xlarge EC2  instance and Docker as described here [AWS example](../docs/Docker_GPU.md).
+The models can be apply as described here [Model Application](../README.md#5-model-use).

 ## Empty or Not Model